University of Santo Tomas General Santos

 The University of Santo Tomas General Santos (UST GenSan; Unibersidad ng Santo Tomas General Santos) is a private, Catholic higher education institution in General Santos, Philippines.
 The UST General Santos is the first UST campus in Visayas and Mindanao.
 It is an extension campus of UST Manila.

 The Main Building of the campus opened in 2024.

 History

 In 1997, the UST Manila administration acquired land in General Santos in barangays Ligaya and Katangawan, intending to establish an extension campus in the city.
 However, the development of the campus was delayed due to land classification issues.
 The site was classified as agricultural until 2013 when it was reassigned as institutional land.

 Full development of the campus began with the groundbreaking ceremony held in April 2018.
 Laying of the foundations began in November 2020 and on December 4, 2021, the topping-off ceremony was held on the view deck.

 UST GenSan was projected to be operational by 2021, but the opening date was pushed to 2023.
 The campus would be finally inaugurated on April 11, 2024.

 UST GenSan welcomed 126 freshmen students in 2024 and 213 students in 2025.

+On 8 June 2026, a magnitude-7.8 earthquake in Mindanao damaged the UST GenSan Main Building, with the cross tower toppled.
+No injuries or casualties were recorded, and access to the building was prohibited while authorities conducted structural assessment.